VinCramer/UMLCreator/README.md

 # UMLCreator
-A JavaFX application based on the SBU CSE 219 course project using the given libraries (PropertiesManager, SimpleAppFramework, XMLUtilities, javax-json-1.0.4) from Professor Richard McKenna(https://www.cs.stonybrook.edu/people/faculty/RichardMcKenna) that creates fully functional UML diagrams.
+A JavaFX application based on the SBU CSE 219 Spring 2016 course project using the given libraries (PropertiesManager, SimpleAppFramework, XMLUtilities, javax-json-1.0.4) from Professor Richard McKenna(https://www.cs.stonybrook.edu/people/faculty/RichardMcKenna) that creates fully functional UML diagrams.

-Despite still having the functional original version of this project, this repository is a remastering of the production to bring the code quality up to my current standards.
+This repository is a remastering of my older version of the project to bring the code quality up to my current standards.

 # Program functions:
 - Launching a new project